 On Christmas Day 1821, the tower was hit by a lightning strike, causing a large split down the tower’s side.
 One of the keepers is said to have been blinded by molten lead dripping into his eyes when he entered the burning lantern.

 Despite the injuries to the keeper, the damage to the tower was not too severe.
 Three copper bands strengthened the building, and the leaking roof was repaired.

 In 1836 Trinity House was empowered by an Act of Parliament to buy out all remaining lighthouse leases.
 Coke accepted the sum of £20,954 2s 5d.

-Following the lease’s purchase, in 1843, the Round House around the tower’s base was built.
-The drum-shaped building originally consisted of three dwellings; two for the Lighthouse Keeper and one for the Supernumerary, or trainee Keeper.
-In addition to the Round House, two cottages were also built around the perimeter.
+Following the sale of the lease, in 1843, the Round House around the tower’s base was built.
+The drum-shaped building consisted of three dwellings.
+Two for the Lighthouse Keeper and one for the Supernumerary, or trainee Keeper.
+Two cottages were also built around the perimeter.